 • Review by “blue team”: Have an internal group within your company play devil’s advocate, and incentivize them to find prior art that would invalidate an application early in the process.

-1. “Unclean hands” doctrine: You can’t enforce a patent that was obtained by fraud
+1. “Unclean hands” doctrine: You can’t enforce a patent that was obtained by fraud or dishonesty.

-2. Lack of ownership: You can’t enforce a patent that you don’t own
+2. Lack of ownership: You can’t enforce a patent that you don’t own.

 • Establish patent assignment proceduresMake sure your company really owns the patent rights, free and clear of any inventors or third parties.
 This can usually be accomplished through well-crafted employment terms, contractor agreements and patent assignments.

-• Establish cross-citing procedures: Failing to comply with the USPTO’s Duty of Disclosurecan render your patent unenforceable, so set up systems (for example, by thoroughly documenting your inventions) to ensure you’ve cited all references that you discover through related copending applications.
+• Establish cross-citing procedures: Failing to comply with the USPTO’s Duty of Disclosure can render your patent unenforceable, so set up systems (for example, by thoroughly documenting your inventions) to ensure you’ve cited all references that you discover through related copending applications.

 • Monitor filing deadlines: Make sure to file for patent protection before you pursue any plans to publicly disclose your invention!
 If you publicly disclose, use or sell your invention more than a year before your patent application is filed, your own actions could render the patent invalid or unenforceable.